wangzhihao/notes/computer_science/algorithms/topics/data_structure/Adjacency_List.md

 vector<int> edges[];
 ```

-Option 2: implement the linked list by your own.
+Option 2: implement the linked list with array instead of pointers.
+This option is good for c porgram in which built-in list data structure is not available.
 ```c
 int count = vertex_count;
 int [] next, val;